-A reception team at the main information desk located below the Pyramid is available to inform and advise you on museum news, services and operations.
+A reception team at the main information desks located below the Pyramid is available to inform and advise you on museum news, services and operations.

 To help you prepare your visit and guide you

-At the main information desk located beneath the Pyramid, you will find:
+At the main information desks located beneath the Pyramid, you will find:

-• all of the practical information you need to visit the museum and understand the layout of the collections
+• all of the practical information on the museum, its layout, and the locations of elevators and toilets

 • available for download here: louvre.fr/en/plan